What is a Christian

-A Christian is someone who has made a deliberate decision to follow Jesus, putting all his or her hope and faith in Him.
-They understand it is only through Jesus that we can be saved.
+A Christian is someone who has made a deliberate decision to follow Jesus.
+We put all our hope and faith in Him.
+We know that it is only through Jesus that we can be saved.

 The word Christian originated in the early days of the church that began very shortly after the death and resurrection of Jesus.
 Belief in the death and resurrection of Jesus is central to our faith.